Category Archives: News

 The Brothers Brick is funded by our readers and the community.
 Articles may include affiliate links, and when you purchase products from those links, TBB may earn a commission that helps support the site.

-We review the LEGO Employee Exclusive set: The Christmas X-Wing.
+Check out our rundown of all the new LEGO sets arriving this month.
 Keep reading our Brick Report to get all the details.

 OTHER NEWS: There were quite a few other interesting LEGO news articles from around the web this week.
 Here are the best of the rest: